-How do we get the most beta carotene from sweet potatoes?
+How do we get the most beta carotene from a sweet potato?

-Cooking sweet potatoes is the best way to get the most beta carotene, but not all methods are equal.
+It is best to cook them to get the most beta carotene, but not all methods are equal.

 To confuse the issue, raw sweet potatoes contain the most beta carotene (see this chart at the U.S. National Library of Medicine).

 So why not just eat a raw sweet potato?

 The problem is that they have an enzyme inhibitor that stops the trypsin enzyme in your body from digesting proteins.
 This protein inhibitor is broken down in the cooking process; heating to 194 degrees Fahrenheit for several minutes inactivates trypsin inhibitors.

 A raw sweet potato can make you fart!

 They contain a sugar called raffinose; it is one of three plant sugars that are unable to be digested in the stomach.
 They get broken down in the intestines, making hydrogen and CO2 which makes gas.
 Raffinose is decreased by cooking in the same way raffinose is decreased in beans by cooking according to a Michigan State University study.

 Which Cooking Method Makes Available The Most Health Benefits of Beta-carotene?